 Let’s talk about some different ways to sell scrap metal for extra cash.

-If you drink cans of pop or beer, keep the cans in their own bag for recycling.
+Remember back when we were kids and everyone saved their cans?
+It isn’t as popular these days, but if you drink cans of pop or beer, you can still sell bags of them to the scrap yard.
 Ask about setting up a separate trash can at work and cash in on your coworkers’ Diet Mt.
 Dew habits.

 The next time you have an appliance go kaput, check out a scrap metal location near you.
 Don’t put it in the trash if it can be recycled instead.
-Why worry whether the trash man will take it when you can make some cash from its demise instead?
+Why worry whether the trash man will take it when you can make some cash from its demise?

 Be aware that many places won’t accept items with Freon (such as refrigerators and freezers).
 You usually have to pay to dispose of those things.
 (Though sometimes you can get someone on Craigslist to take them away for free, even if they don’t work at all.)